 Safeguard their health before they leave

-Ensure to get your child’s general physical examination, dental checkup, and a gynecological checkup (if applicable).
-Get them all shots and relevant boosters.
+Ensure to get your child’s general physical examination, dental check-up, and a gynaecological check-up (if applicable).
+If required, ensure they have all the relevant shots and boosters.

 If your child wears glasses or contacts, get them a typed copy of their prescription.
 Help them with an extra pair of spectacles or contacts in case of emergency.

-If there are specific medicines prescribed to your child, speak with their doctors who’ll help them with the name, potency, and purity of the medicine available in their destination.
+If there are specific medicines prescribed to them, speak with their doctors who’ll help them with the name, potency, and purity of the medicine available in their destination.
 When helping your kids with packing, ensure to keep the medicines in the original container/packaging only along with the doctor’s prescription.

 Yes, it’s worrisome to send your child thousands of kilometres away, and that’s why it is important to ensure about their travel safety.